Our Mission: Helping Scientists Reach the General Public

 Researchers need to be able to talk about their work clearly, concisely and accurately not just to funders and peer reviewers, but to colleagues, patients, and the public at large.
 They must not only explain the latest findings from the laboratory or clinic, but convey the underlying passion, excitement, and resourcefulness that produced those discoveries.
 And they must do all this while also learning how to achieve critical distance from their own field in order to become reliable, trustworthy commentators.

 To date, more than 800 early-career researchers have participated.
 Each workshop consists of four weekly sessions of three hours each.
 There are typically ten students per workshop.
 There is no charge to students, and no university credit is given.
-In the 2018-19 academic year, NYU will offer 16 four-week workshops: eight introductory, two advanced, and six for faculty (two introductory, two advanced, and two spoken-word workshops).
+In the 2018-19 academic year, NYU will offer 15 four-week workshops: eight introductory, two advanced, and five for faculty (two introductory, two advanced, plus a spoken-word workshop).

 Workshop graduates have published in dozens of prominent outlets, including Scientific American, Slate, Science and Nature.
 They have also written books, recorded podcasts, blogged, and participated in live storytelling events such as The Moth, Story Collider and TED.
 Please see the Alumni Story Gallery to see some of their published work.